chaostoolkit/chaostoolkit-documentation/sources/reference/usage/run.md

 ```

 Chaos Toolkit will log all the steps it follows from your plan in a journal which by default is
-called `chaos-report.json`.
+called `journal.json`.
 You can specify the name of this journal
-output file using the `--report-path` option.
+output file using the `--journal-path` option.

 ## Rehearsing an experiment execution